 You also want to make sure you have the right people leading your channel shift project from the outset - this might involve training existing resource or employing new people that can bring in certain skillsets like business intelligence analytics or UX designers and developers.
 Channel shift involves many different areas of the business and your project is destined to fail if you don't have the right people to steer it.

 Alternatively, you can use external agencies to fill gaps in your skillset and bring in wider expertise.
-Have a read of why working with a digital agency can do wonders for your organisation!

 Your existing and future tech-stack

 Another major element to consider when drawing up budgets - it might seem obvious - is the technology stack and integrations you'll require to realise channel shift.

 If you're starting from scratch, you'll need everything that's going to drive digital behaviours - a new website, a self-service customer portal, an app, a chatbot, an email platform - on top of your existing Housing Management Software, payment systems, appointment booking applications, etc.